-In the last couple of years, however, new techniques have dramatically reduced the cost and complexity of launching DAB transmissions.
-This uses new technology known as “Software Defined Radio” (or SDR) in combination with a computer to quickly and cost-effectively begin broadcasting.
+In the last couple of years, new techniques have dramatically reduced the cost and complexity of launching DAB transmissions.
+We participate in Open Digital Radio which develops open source software for digital radio.

 The UK regulator Ofcom carried out trials from 2015-2022 to demonstrate that lower-cost digital radio was possible, and enabled all of the UK’s diverse radio stations to go digital.